georgepitystudio/nitrafe-app/README.md

 <details>
 <summary><b>Is it safe to flush standby RAM?</b></summary>
-Yes — Windows itself uses these mechanisms.
+Yes.
+Windows itself uses these mechanisms.
 Flushed memory is simply returned to your running applications.
 </details>

 <details>